gyselax/gyselalibxx/docs/first_steps/landau_damping_tutorial.md

 - The uniformity of the cells on which the splines are defined
 - The method of defining the grid points from the splines

-This information is often provided as an input via PDI so Gyselalib++ also provides a helper function to initialise both the splines and the grids from a PDI configuration.
+This information is often provided as a yaml input using paraconf, so Gyselalib++ also provides a helper function to initialise both the splines and the grids from a paraconf configuration.
 This can be called as follows:

 ```cpp
 IdxRange<X> const idx_range_x = init_spline_dependent_idx_range<